amatanat/Signal-with-SafeSlinger-protocol-extention/README.md

 [docs](docs/)

-* [TS_https_readme.md](docs/TS_https_readme.md) is guide for using generated certificates.
+* [TS_https_readme.md](docs/TS_https_readme.md) is a guide for using generated certificates.
-* [docs](docs/) also contains lab report and presentation.
+* [docs](docs/) also contains project report and presentation.

 [PushServer](PushServer/)

 * Configuration file is [pushconfig.yml](PushServer/config/pushconfig.yml).
-* Some credentials were removed because of the privacy reason.
+* Some credentials were removed because of privacy reasons.

 [TextSecure-Server](TextSecure-Server/)

 * Configuration file is [local.yml](TextSecure-Server/config/local.yml).
-* Some credentials were removed because of the privacy reason.
+* Some credentials were removed because of privacy reasons.

 [Signal-Android](Signal-Android/)